rainbowdashlabs/sql-java/docs/02/select.md

 ## ORDER BY

-Currently, our players are retrieved in the order the were inserted into the database.
+Currently, our players are retrieved in the order they were inserted into the database.
 This might not only be the order we want.

-Lets say we want our players in the order the were last seen with the most recent players first and the inactive players last.
+Let's say we want our players in the order they were last seen with the most recent players first and the inactive players last.
 We can do this by using the `ORDER BY` keyword on the `last_online` column.

 The general syntax is: